Neutral Moresnet is an unbelievable 100-year story. Here’s the history of this small patch of land in east Belgium.

 The result, after much squabbling, was … nothing!
 Moresnet existed in what was in effect no-man’s land.
 As it belonged to no nation, it became known as Neutral Moresnet.
 And the people who lived there became known as … The Neutrals!

 As the years rolled by, the zinc mine of course continued to spew forth its booty.
-This meant that the directors of the company (the Vieille Montagne Zinc Mining Company) that owned the mine and sold the zinc were becoming very, very rich.
+This meant that the directors of the company (the Vieille Montagne Zinc Mining Company) who owned the mine and sold the zinc were becoming very, very rich.
 Especially because Neutral Moresnet – as it was not under the legal jurisdiction of any country – was essentially a tax-free zone.

 In fact, Neutral Moresnet only had one single law enforcement officer – and he didn’t have a jail or even a cell where he could lock someone up.
 News of this spread around Europe.